reasnov/laravel-common-modules/docs/master/best-practices.md

-# Internara - Conceptual Best Practices Guide
+# Laravel Common Modules Monorepo - Conceptual Best Practices Guide

-This guide provides a high-level overview of the core conceptual best practices and foundational principles governing development on the Internara project.
+This guide provides a high-level overview of the core conceptual best practices and foundational principles governing development on this project.
 These are the overarching ideas that developers should always keep in mind.

 ---

 ## 1. Core Architecture: Modular Monolith

-Internara is built as a **Modular Monolith**, where distinct business domains are encapsulated in self-contained **Modules**.
+This project is built as a **Modular Monolith**, where distinct business domains are encapsulated in self-contained **Modules**.
 This promotes organization, maintainability, and scalability.

 -   **Layered Structure:** Each module adheres to a pragmatic layered architecture: